 Alternating-current circuit theory

-Scanlan, J. O. Department of Electrical and Electronic Engineering, University College, Dublin, Ireland.
+Scanlan, J. O. Formerly, Department of Electrical and Electronic Engineering, University College, Dublin, Ireland.

 Bailey, A. Earle Formerly, Electrical Science Division, National Physical Laboratory, London, United Kingdom.

 - Complex representation

 - Resonant circuit

 - Practical circuit elements

 The mathematical theory for the analysis of electric circuits when the currents and voltages are alternating functions of time.

 The content above is only an excerpt.